grypyrg/percona-toolkit-plugin-heartbeat/README.md

 Percona Toolkit Version
 -----------------------

-This plugin does not work with Percona Toolkit (currently 2.2.7).
-A different code branch has been created to develop the feature: https://code.launchpad.net/~gryp/percona-toolkit/ptosc-lagwaiter-ptheartbeat/+merge/212652
-This is expected to end up in Percona Toolkit Eventually.
+This requires Percona Toolkit 2.2.8 or newer.